 45-50 minutes – Discussion questions

 Each person should be invited to share something or ask a question, if he/she chooses, regarding the questions/discussion starters below.
-Go through one question at a time and give each person an opportunity to say something if he/she chooses.
+Go through one question at a time, and give each person an opportunity to say something if he/she chooses.
 Avoid having one or two persons dominate the discussion.
 Go around the circle and do not be afraid to share!
-Your insights may assist someone else in their understanding of the topics.
-Your question may very well be the same question someone else may have.
+Your insights mighty assist someone else in their understanding of the topics.
+Your question might very well be the same question that someone else has.
 Some of the questions below will invite a personal sharing; other questions will invite you to share with others what you read in Chapter Two.
-The goal is to share both personally and to also make sure that the faith of our Church is clearly expressed and understood by all.
+The goal is to share personally and to also make sure that the faith of our Church is clearly expressed and understood by all.

-- In your own words, describe how God can be both Three at the same time.
+- In your own words, describe how God can be both One and Three at the same time.

 - How is God described as a divine family?